 Nope, it’s not magic.

-I’ll briefly explain the 3 Foundation Techniques, but there are many variations and different techniques for different situations.
+I’ll briefly explain the 3 Essential Techniques, but there are many variations and different techniques for different situations.

 This is a super simple technique.